 - Homes in planned communities

-Whether you’re researching mortgage rates or looking to buy a home, Credible is here to help.
-You can effortlessly compare prequalified rates from our partner lenders in just a few minutes.
+Whether you’re researching mortgage rates or looking to buy a home, Credible is here to help you effortlessly compare our partner lenders in minutes.

 Are HOA fees expensive?

 Monthly HOA fees can vary widely by the community and your location.
 On average, you can expect to pay between $170 and $700 a month in HOA fees.

 While single-family homes are typically more expensive condos, condo communities are more likely to have higher HOA fees.
 This is due to condo communities often having more shared amenities and services to pay for.

 Advantages of homeowners associations

 While you might be put off by the recurring fees, there are several potential benefits of joining an HOA that you should consider: